Electronic health records in care homes

 RESTORE2 training for care providers

-Building on the AHSN’s leadership of national projects to support the management of deterioration including New Early Warning Score (NEWS2) and ED Safety Checklist, since December 2019 free RESTORE2 training has been delivered to over 2240 care staff across the region.
+Building on the AHSN’s leadership of national projects to support the management of deterioration including New Early Warning Score (NEWS2) and ED Safety Checklist, since December 2019 free RESTORE2 training has been delivered to thousands of care staff across the region.
 Originally created by Hampshire, Southampton and Isle of Wight CCG, RESTORE2 is an escalation…

 Read more